partanenatte/Platform-of-Trust-integration-demo/README.md

 # How to use the project

-Technical information how to use this project can be found in the .PDF - Platform of Trust Unreal connection documentation.pdf [I'm a relative reference to a repository file](../main/Platform%20of%20Trust%20Unreal%20connection%20documentation.pdf)
+Technical information how to use this project can be found in the .PDF - [Platform of Trust Unreal connection documentation](../main/Platform%20of%20Trust%20Unreal%20connection%20documentation.pdf)

 # Required systemspesific thigs are: